wilgucki/php-csv/README.md

 $writer->create('/path/to/file.csv', 'a+');
 ```

-`Writer` contructor accepts the same arguments as the `Reader` constructor.
+`Writer` constructor accepts the same arguments as the `Reader` constructor.
 Only difference is that `$encodingFrom` refers to the input encoding and the
 `$encodingTo` refers to CSV file encoding.

 There are two ways of writing CSV files - `writeLine` and `writeAll`.
 First method will write a single line to a CSV file, while the second method will